Location: Rome, Ga.

 Campus and Facilities:

-96 percent of ranked faculty hold a Ph.D. or equivalent degree
+95 percent of professors hold a Ph.D. or equivalent degree

 Student to Faculty Ratio:

 Berry College has been recognized nationally for quality and

 value by numerous publications and accrediting bodies.
 Berry’s reputation as a

 national leader in higher education has been affirmed by admission to the